Students 'discouraged and upset' as tuition rises at Acadia, King's | CBC News

 Acadia University and the University of King's College in Nova Scotia are increasing their tuition fees for the coming year to cover the rising cost of education.

-King's students are calling for more public funding for post-secondary education and held a protest in March to reduce tuition fees.
+King's students are calling for more public funding for post-secondary education and held a protest in March for reduced tuition fees.

 Textbooks or groceries